 Parent and Advocate Attorney

 Throughout the year we gather, both amongst ourselves and with the wider community for concerts, plays, festivals, Special Olympics and other sports events.
-Folks are also encouraged and guided in forming individual friendships.
+We forge relationships of mutual respect, both with friends at Plowshare and with people in the wider community.

-The cultural life, especially celebrating the festivals of the year, warm and enliven us.
-The Shepherd’s Play, which we perform in town, has become a joyous event eagerly anticipated each year by both our resident and the larger community.
+Our shared cultural life, especially celebrating the festivals of the year, warms and enlivens us.
+The Shepherd’s Play, which we perform in Peterborough every December for a public audience, has become a joyous event eagerly anticipated each year both by members of the Plowshare community and our friends and neighbors in the wider community.
 The summer is a special time when our community works in the mornings, but our afternoons are devoted to outings, picnics, volleyball, canoeing, swimming, croquet, and other pleasures of the season.
 Talent shows, dances, sing-a-longs, and festivals in our local towns fill the evenings.
 Many friends join us year after year for our much anticipated summer activities.

 Both in the quiet of winter and the quickening of summer, at Plowshare Farm our cultural life is rich and fulfilling.